 My friend Crystal from In the Good Old Days of Classic Hollywood is a big fan of Barbara Stanwyck.
-So, that’s not without reason that she decided to host a blogathon in her honour.
-She is also a favourite of mine and the more I see her, the more I appreciate her.
-So, of course, it’s an honour for me to participate to this event.
-The movie I’ve chosen to review is not Stanwyck’s most well-known on, but it certainly is one of the nicest.
+So, it’s no secret to us why she decided to host a blogathon in her honour!
+She is also a favourite of mine and the more watch her films, the more I like her.
+So, it’s an honour for me to participate in this event.
+The movie I’ve chosen to review is not Stanwyck’s most well-known one, but it certainly is one of the nicest.
 Ladies and gentlemen, I present you Red Salute!

-Red Salute is a comedy directed in 1935 by Sidney Lanfield.
-The cast is composed of Barbara Stanwyck, Robert Young, Hardie Albright, Purnell Pratt, Cliff Edwards, Ruth Donnelly and Nella Walker.
-If this film is a comedy, we can also call it a road movie.
+Red Salute is a 1935’s comedy directed by Sidney Lanfield.
+The cast is composed of Barbara Stanwyck, Robert Young, Hardie Albright, Purnell Pratt, Cliff Edwards, Ruth Donnelly, and Nella Walker.
+If this film is initially categorized as a comedy, but it’s clearly also a road movie.

-Young Drue Van Allen (Barbara Stanwyck) is engaged to Arner (Hardie Albright), something her father, General Van Allen (Purnell Pratt) doesn’t approve as he is a communist.
+Young Drue Van Allen (Barbara Stanwyck) is engaged to Arner (Hardie Albright), something her father, General Van Allen (Purnell Pratt), doesn’t approve as he is a communist.
 One day, Drue is sent by force to Mexico with her aunt Betty (Nella Walker).
 Her father wants her to forget Arner.
-Once here, she is determined to leave Mexico and go back to Washington where she belongs.
-She then runs away.
+Once there, she is determined to leave Mexico and go back to Washington.
+So, she runs away.
 In a bar, she meets Jeff (Robert Young), a rowdy soldier.
 He is in trouble because he has been involved in a fight.
 The barman seems to suspect him of something, so he runs away once more by stealing a car.
 Drue follows him and jumps in the car against his will.
-This might be a good occasion for her to return to Washington.
-Drue makes realize to Jeff that he’s in deep trouble has he stole a government car and desert the army.
-And these won’t be the last ones.
-The two will travel together, Drue determined to join Washington and Jeff determined to escape the police.
-However, they don’t really get along with each others.
+This appears to be a good way for her to return to Washington.
+Drue makes Jeff realize that he’s in deep trouble has he stole a car belonging to the government AND desert the army.
+And they’ll get into more troubles eventually.
+The two decide to travel together; Drue determined to reach Washington and Jeff, determined to escape the police.
+However, they don’t really get along with each other.

 It’s not without reason that this film is named Red Salute.
 One of its main subjects is Communism (remember, the colour red is a symbol of Communism).
 As I was informed on Wikipedia, it’s also known as one of the first anti-communist films.
 Remember, they were considered “enemies” back then in the USA.
 In its trivia section, The Internet Movie Database gives us some information about the reception of the film: